mas37/iljwme/INSTALL-cmake.md

 CMake will see to having DEBUG settings get added to the compilers FLAGS.

-If no building type is specified, it defaults to a `Release` build.
+If no building type is specified, it defaults to a `RelWithDebInfo` (short for Release With Debug Information) build.

 **NOTE: WITH_MPI OPTION**